venkatkumar1810/Bus_transportation_System/README.md

 Bus_transportation_System
 ---------------------------
-This is to understand the working of embedded SQL and database connectivity, further i might add email feature to this
+This is to understand the working of embedded SQL and database connectivity, further i might add email feature to this.

 NOTE:
 ------------
 Install all the nessesary modules required for the main.py